nicoespeon/understandlegacycode.com/content/blog/focus-refactoring-with-hotspots-analysis/index.md

 - `egrep -v '^$'` removes all empty lines from the output
 - `sort` to sort file names alphabetically
 - `uniq -c` to count individual file names occurrences
-- `sort -r` to sort the result in descending order
+- `sort -nr` to sort the result in descending order
 - `head -50` to keep the 50 most changed files only

 If you need to ignore some patterns (say JSON files) you can pipe another `egrep` in the mix to filter them.
 For example: